 Many of your Logos references are indexed by page number.
-Generally, if the electronic resource has a corresponding print title, you will be able to see the page numbers in the upper-left portion of the panel.
+Generally, if the electronic resource has a corresponding print title, the current page number will display in the upper-left portion of the panel.

-This allows you to go directly to a location in the electronic version of the resource based on the print page number or vice versa.
-To do this, enter the page number in the search box and Enter (eg Page 115 or 115.
+This means you can go directly to a location in the electronic version of the resource based on the print page number or vice versa.
+Enter a page number (e.g., Page 115 or 115) in the search box and press Enter.

 Why don’t some resources have page numbers?

-There are a variety of reasons resources don’t have page numbers:
+There are a variety of reasons why a resource may not have page numbers: